michaelrzg/Compiler.java/v3.0/README.md

 ## Evaluating Valid Expressions

-- Added parse tree takes root as argument and recursivly (LRV) parses through the tree and evaluates the expression.
+- Added parse tree that takes root as argument and recursivly (LRV) parses through the tree and evaluates the expression.
 - Returns numerical value of input equation

 ## Updated Parser